 and POW-r 3 (great for loud mixes like EDM, hard rock, or any strongly limited genre).

-If you have any doubts you can leave them here on the comments below and we´ll get to them as soon as we can.
+Also if you have any doubts you can leave them here on the comments below and we´ll get to them as soon as we can.

 File Sizes for Stereo Digital Audio Settings